 15. On Singapore’s flag, red symbolises equality, white signifies virtue, the crescent moon represents a nation on the rise, and the five stars signify democracy and justice.

-16. In March 2015, an SG50 time capsule containing 50 items representative of Singapore was sealed and is to be opened in year 2065.
+16. In March 2015, an SG50 time capsule containing 50 items representative of Singapore was sealed and kept in Gardens by the Bay.
+It’s to be opened in the year 2065.

 17. Singapore’s name derives from the Malay words for “lion” and “city”, though studies suggest that lions have never lived here.
-The Malay prince who coined the name in the 13th century after seeing an impressive wild animal on the island is likely to have seen a Malayan Tiger.
+The Malay prince who coined the name in the 13th century after seeing a wild Malayan Tiger, which he mistook for a lion.

 18. Singapore’s oldest bridge that is still in use is Cavenagh Bridge (1869).
 An original sign next to the bridge warns that horses and cattle are not allowed to cross.

-19. The “Katong laksa war” did not involve an actual food fight, but instead was a rivalry (some would say an ongoing one) among certain hawker stall-owners to be recognised as the purveyor of the first or best laksa in the area.
+19. The “Katong laksa war” did not involve an actual food fight, but instead was a food feud (some would say an ongoing one) among certain hawker stall-owners who wanted to be recognised as the purveyor of the first or best laksa in the area.
+Settle the rivalry by trying all the laksa stalls for yourself!

-20. Singapore is made up of the island of Singapore itself and 60 smaller islands.
+20. Singapore is made up of the main island and 63 smaller islands.
 Everyone knows Pulau Ubin, but have you heard of Pulau Biola (Violin Island) or Pulau Jong (Junk Island)?